Civil Partnership Act 2004 (Amendment) Bill

 Government Spending

-The bill doesn't directly specify any government spending changes.
-The financial implications would likely be minimal, potentially involving minor administrative costs associated with adapting processes to accommodate applications from opposite-sex couples.
+The bill's impact on government spending is not explicitly stated in the provided text.
+The cost would likely be minimal, potentially involving minor administrative adjustments to accommodate applications from opposite-sex couples.

 Groups Affected

-- Opposite-sex couples: This bill grants them the right to enter into civil partnerships, providing similar legal rights and protections as those currently available to married couples and same-sex civil partners.
+- Opposite-sex couples: They will gain the right to enter into civil partnerships, offering similar legal rights and protections as marriage.

-- Civil registration services: These services will need to adapt their processes to accommodate applications from opposite-sex couples seeking civil partnerships.
+- Civil partnership registrars and related officials: They will need to adapt their processes to include applications from opposite-sex couples.

 Powered by nyModel